goncalo-oliveira/channels/README.md

     in[/Data In/] --> Adapter --> out[/Data Out/]
 ```

-An adapter is expected to *forward* data to next component in the pipeline, although that is not a requirement.
-If an adapter doesn't forward any data, the pipeline is interrupted and no other components will be executed.
+An adapter is expected to *forward* data to next component in the pipeline, although that is not always the case.
+If an adapter doesn't forward any data, the pipeline is interrupted.

 ### Implementing an Adapter